clearlydefined/clearlydefined/docs/curation-guidelines.md

 This document sets out the minimum processes the ClearlyDefined community follows to curate each class of data.

 # License information
-There are four possible license property values on a definition element:
+There are five possible license property values on a definition element:

 1. A valid SPDX license expression.
 2. The string `NOSASSERTION`.
 This indicates that license-like data is found, but that ClearlyDefined cannot identify a SPDX-identified license.
 3. The string `NONE`.
 This indicates that a human confirmed that there is no license information in the file.
+4. The string `OTHER`.
+This indicates that a human confirmed that there is license information in the file but that the license is not an SPDX-identified license.)
-4. No value.
+5. No value.
 This indicates that automated tooling did not find license-like data in the file.
-[//]: # (4.
-The string `OTHER`.
-This indicates that a human confirmed that there is license information in the file but that the license is not an SPDX-identified license.)

 ## The Difference between Declared and Discovered licenses
 The ClearlyDefined definition for a component has two types of license information: declared and discovered.